bryanpaget/welcome-message/README.md

 ### FAQ

 - Coming soon!

-If you like a demo / onboarding session or have any questions, please feel free to reach out to us in our Slack Support channel.

 **Important** Users external to Statistics Canada will require a cloud account granted access by the business sponsor.